25ohms/touchdesigner-codex-mcp/README.md

 - Node.js 18.0 or higher
 - npm or yarn package manager
-- VS Code/Codium with MCP-compatible extension (e.g., Claude Dev)
+- Codex CLI with MCP support

 ## Development